Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which is a recommendation of the guiding principle 'think and work holistically'?
+### Which is a recommendation of the guiding principle Think and Work Holistically?

 - [ ] Conduct a review of existing service management practices and decide what to keep and what to discard.
 - [ ] Review how an improvement initiative can be organized into smaller, manageable sections that can be completed in a timely manner.